Loading…

 Her colleague and sounddesigner Yann Coppier, who has been spatial mixing the pieces together with Ditte, also gives a brief insight into his methods and thoughts using Spat Revolution in this case.

-Just after this session the soundscape will be played in a version prepared for the immersive speaker system in the Atrium at UC-Syd/Sonic College.
+Just after this session, at 12.00 o'clock, the soundscape will be played in a version prepared for the immersive speaker system in the Atrium at UC-Syd/Sonic College.
 Be prepared for a unique listening experience.

 Speakers